meathill/lazyload-webpack-plugin/README.md

 }
 ```

 TODO
 --------

-1. Add support for other lazyload methods.
+1. Add support for other lazy-loading methods.

 Author
 --------